1. Readmission to membership policy

 - Deregistered Practitioners may, following successful reregistration on the Register, apply to the RACGP for readmission to membership using the prescribed form.

-- An application for readmission must be reviewed and considered directly by Council, who may in their discretion make such determination as they deem appropriate.
+- An application for readmission must be reviewed and considered directly by the RACGP Board, who may in their discretion make such determination as they deem appropriate.

 9. Court or tribunal orders